Leucaena leucocephala: Toxicity

+Uses

-During the 1970s and 1980s, it was promoted as a "miracle tree" for its multiple uses.
+During the 1970s and 1980s, Leucaena leucocephala was promoted as a "miracle tree" for its multiple uses.
 It has also been described as a "conflict tree" because it is used for forage production but spreads like a weed in some places.

 The legume is promoted in several countries of Southeast Asia (at least Burma, Cambodia, Indonesia, Laos, and Thailand), most importantly as a source of quality animal feed, but also for residual use for firewood or charcoal production.

+Culinary

+The young pods are edible and occasionally eaten in Javanese vegetable salad with spicy peanut sauce, and spicy fish wrapped in papaya or taro leaves in Indonesia, and in papaya salad in Laos and Thailand, where they are known as phak krathin (ผักกระถิน).
+In Mexico it is eaten in soups and also inside tacos, it is known as guaje.
+Cooking is thought to remove most of the poison.

 Forage and fodder

 The legume provides an excellent source of high-protein cattle fodder.
 However, the fodder contains mimosine, a toxic amino acid.
 Horses and donkeys which are fed it lose their hair.

 In many cases this acid is metabolized by ruminants to goitrogenic DHP [3-hydroxy-4(1H) pyridone] in the rumen, but in some geographical areas, ruminants lack the organisms (such as Synergistes jonesii) that can degrade DHP.

 In such cases, toxicity problems from ingestion of Leucaena have sometimes been overcome by infusing susceptible animals with rumen fluid from ruminants that possess such organisms, and more recently by inoculating cattle rumina with such organisms cultured in vitro.

 Such measures have facilitated Leucaena use for fodder in Australia and elsewhere.